 BeaconState contained previous_epoch_attestations / current_epoch_attestationsBeaconState replaced these fields with previous_epoch_participation / current_epoch_participationFurthermore, new fields have to be appended at the end of ProgressiveContainer.
 This is in line with historical management of other cases:

-historical_summaries to BeaconState instead of squeezing the new field next to historical_rootsWith ProgressiveContainer, stable Merkleization requires these rules to become strict.
+historical_summaries to BeaconState instead of squeezing the new field next to historical_rootsdeposit_requests_start_index to BeaconState rather than putting it next to the eth1_deposit_index mechanism that it replacedWith ProgressiveContainer, stable Merkleization requires these rules to become strict.

 Existing Merkle proof verifiers need to be updated to support the new Merkle tree shape.
-This includes verifiers in smart contracts on different blockchains and verifiers in hardware wallets, if applicable.
+This includes applicable verifiers in smart contracts on different blockchains and hardware wallets.

 Copyright and related rights waived via CC0.